joshayoung/joshayoung_website/src/pages/resume.md

 # Resume

-### Experienced - Software Engineer
+### Experienced - Mobile Software Engineer

-Software Engineer with over 15 years of experience developing web and hybrid mobile applications.
+Mobile Software Engineer with over 15 years of experience developing mobile and web applications.
 Using current programming languages to further company productivity.
 Improving user experience by working with members of my team to maintain and improve our applications.

 ### Work Experience